mmodi97/whatsappui_clone/README.md

 Thank you for visiting my github profile I hope you will find something better ☺️☺️☺️☺️

 ## Contribution
-Please give me any suggestion regarding any application that you want and please contribute in this repository if you are intrested to improve it. ✌️✌️✌️
+Please give me any suggestion regarding any application that you want and please contribute in this repository if you are intrested to improve it.
+Also mention the issues. ✌️✌️✌️